xdssio/goldilox/readme.md

 # Pandas + Sklearn support

 Any [Sklearn](https://scikit-learn.org/) + [Pandas](https://pandas.pydata.org/) pipeline/transformer/estimator works can
-turn to a pipeline with one line of code, which tou can save and run as a server with the CLI. well.
+turn to a pipeline with one line of code, which you can save and run as a server with the CLI. well.

 # Vaex native